pojosontheweb/woko/doco/markdown/woko.md

 ![Object Renderer](object-renderer.png)

 A `layout` facet controls the global page template, and then a composite use of various fragments (`renderObject`, `renderProperties`) are involved in order to display your POJOs dynamically.
+Composition (container fragments including nested sub-fragments) is used in order to provide several different levels of granularity :

+* page template
+   * navigation
+   * object
+      * title
+      * links
+      * properties
+         * name & value
+         * ...

+Woko provides generic implementations of these fragment facets, that can render any POJO using reflection in order to grab the properties of the object.
+The default rendering will thereby display all the properties of a POJO, using built-in fragment facets.

-Facet override is used in order to change parts (or all) of the default rendering for the Domain Objects and Roles of your application.
+In order to change the rendering for a given POJO or property, you just need to override the appropriate facet.
+The composite, nested structure allows you to change all, or part of the rendering for your Domain Objects and roles.

 ## Layout ##